YueZhang-JohannaEri/YueZhang-JohannaEri/README.md

 - I am Yue Zhang (Erica).
 I hold a Master's degreee in Business Analytics at Northeastern University (Boston, MA), and bechalor's degreee in Finance and Banking at University of Missouri (Columbia, MO).
 I am currently working as a Project Analyst, supporting data-driven and policy-oriented projects in a Municipal Development and Reform Commission.
 - My interests lie in Business Analytics, Operations Research, and Interpretable Machine Learning for Business decision-making.
-- How to reach me : Feel free to reach me via HiEricaZhang@gmail.com
+- How to reach me : HiEricaZhang@gmail.com
-- Motto: Mathematics is the quantitative language of philosophy.
-Action is how I fight the void.

 <!---